Your Dublin Travel Guide – Amazing things to see and do

 Tips for Visiting Dublin on a Budget

 Another way for you to do Dublin on a budget is to make sure you check out all the free attractions and things to do around the city.
-There are plenty of things to do in Dublin for free including visiting some great museums.
-Such as the National History Museum and the National Museum of Ireland.
+There are plenty of things to do in Dublin for free including some great museums, such as the National History Museum and the National Museum of Ireland.
 As you will find out upon reading this blog, there are so many things to do in Dublin that don’t require any money!

 The Chester Beatty Library near Dublin Castle is also completely free to visit.
 It’s considered to be one of the best libraries in Ireland and Europe, so don’t pass up the opportunity to check it out.
 It has an amazing collection of manuscripts, prints, early printed books and more, from around the world.